 I guess this is one of the most amazing species that you can encounter on your visit to these islands.

 A cute fact is that once a female penguin and a male penguin get together, they form pair bonds for life.
 Galapagos penguins are found mainly in Fernandina and Isabela islands.
-Book a cruise that include in their itineraries a stop on one of these islands.
+Book a cruise that includes in their itineraries a stop on one of these islands.

 These are the largest of the seabirds species.
 Also, the only ones located in the tropics.